Is Your Website a Money Tree or Money Pit?

 Whether you hired the top agency or web design firm to create your website, built the site in-house (or even did it yourself), chances are you are among the countless organizations that are disappointed by the performance of their website.
 This is not a fluke.
 And, Yes.
 You can turn it around because 99% of Reasons Websites Fail to Succeed Are 100% Preventable, and correctable.

 Surprising Fact #3: Only Brands That Approach the Website As a Vital Business Asset Win

 Yes, the web is filled with mediocre websites.
 However, the blame does not lie solely on the shoulders of the web industry.
 It is time businesses and brands take ownership of the website.
 You do not have to learn a new language to proactively guide the creation of one of the brand’s most visible assets – the websites.

 “Truth is, the process typically used to build websites is fatally flawed.
 For many years now I have been evangelizing to businesses and brands transition to shift their perspective of the website as a project or expense, to a business asset…and the need for them to take ownership of the process.

 I invested an entire year to write a non-technical book for businesses.
-I dispel myths and share best practices of the ‘web elite’ enabling every organization to embrace the website as a dynamic extension of the business, and empower them to achieve more from their website, regardless of how much (or how little) the website budget may be.”
+My book Million Dollar Websites dispels myths and shares best practices of the ‘web elite’ that any organization can embrace to make their website a dynamic extension of the business – and empower them to achieve more from their website, regardless of how big (or how little) the website budget may be.”

 ~ Rebecca Murtagh